dodlido/veri_env/README.md

    * Create a local copy of the repo at the location provided in my_defs.sh

 ## TODO:
-1. Implement top-level-synth and top-level-tb features
+1. Implement top-level-synth
+2. top-level-tb features
+   * no clock designs fail the auto-test
+   * automatic test-bench generation
 2. Plant desired .vcd location in top-level-tb
 3. Check that everything works fine with sv syntax